A Brief Introduction: What Is The French Language?

 Why Learn French?

 The sheer number of Mandarin, English and Spanish speakers is the most common justification for studying these languages.
-With the forecast growth of the language over the next thirty years, the same justification can be used for French.
+With the forecast growth of the language over the next 30 years, the same justification can be used for French.
+Plus, who wouldn’t want to learn one of the most romantic languages around?